 - Develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.

 - Acquire and apply new knowledge as needed, using appropriate learning strategies.

 Program Educational Objectives

-- Display professional ethics and behavior consistent with foundational Christian principles.
+- Integrate creativity, ethics, faith and profession consistent with Christian principles.